raspishake/rsudp/paper/paper.md

 # Acknowledgements

 Financial support for this project comes from Raspberry Shake S.A.
-We are grateful to Trinh Tuan Vu for his help authoring Windows setup scripts, Branden Christensen for helpful reviews and guidance, and to Leif Lobinsky for design input.
+We are grateful to Trinh Tuan Vu for his help authoring Windows setup scripts, Fabian Walter and Calum Chamberlain for helpful reviews, and to Leif Lobinsky for design input.

 # References